 Note: Only the first workshop has video.Glass Fracture Analysis with Abaqus | Post-Fracture

 This tutorial explores a finite element method (FEM) simulation using Abaqus to analyze the post-fracture behavior of structural glass members retrofitted with anti-shatter safety films.
-It focuses on simulating the vibration response of cracked glass elements under repeated impacts and temperature gradients, contributing to a comprehensive glass fracture analysis, following the methodology outlined in the research article "Effects of post-fracture repeated impacts and short-term temperature gradients on monolithic glass elements bonded by safety films".
+In particular, it focuses on simulating and calibrating the vibration response of cracked glass elements under repeated impacts and temperature gradients, contributing to a comprehensive analysis of critical phenomena that take place in the post-fracture stage.
+This tutorial follows the methodology outlined in the research article “Effects of post-fracture repeated impacts and short-term temperature gradients on monolithic glass elements bonded by safety films”.

 This tutorial is ideal for users who want to understand FEM modeling in Abaqus and perform detailed simulations involving complex material interactions, with a focus on practical applications in glass retrofit technology.